isdaniel/pgdatatypes_plus/README.md

 # pgdatatypes_plus

-A PostgreSQL extension that provides additional data types for storing and validating specialized data efficiently.
-Currently includes `emailaddr` for email addresses and `twid` for Taiwan National IDs.
+A PostgreSQL extension that provides additional data types and spatial functions for storing and validating specialized data efficiently.
+Currently includes `emailaddr` for email addresses, `twid` for Taiwan National IDs, and `geohash` functions for geospatial encoding.

 ## Overview

-This extension provides two specialized PostgreSQL data types:
+This extension provides specialized PostgreSQL data types and geospatial functions:

 ### EmailAddr Type
 The `emailaddr` type is a PostgreSQL custom data type that: